-- Vote Casting: Utah primarily utilizes mail-in voting and uses paper ballots, BMDs, and DREs with VVPAT at the polls.
+Vote Casting: Utah primarily utilizes mail-in voting and uses paper ballots, BMDs, and DREs with VVPAT at the polls.
 Ensuring there is an auditable record provides election officials with the ability to verify that the outcomes of the election are correct.
-On Election Day, polling places will be open between 7:00am and 8:00pm (MT) across the state. - Mail-in Ballots: Registered voters will automatically receive a ballot in the mail.
+On Election Day, polling places will be open between 7:00am and 8:00pm (MT) across the state.

+Mail-in Ballots: Registered voters will automatically receive a ballot in the mail.
 Ballots will be mailed between October 13, 2020 and October 27, 2020 depending on the county.
-Voters who do not receive a ballot during this timeframe should immediately contact their local election office. - Early Voting: Utah offers in-person early voting October 20-30, 2020.
+Voters who do not receive a ballot during this timeframe should immediately contact their local election office.

-Election Day Posture
+Early Voting: Utah offers in-person early voting October 20-30, 2020.

-Protective Security Adviso (b)(6) Cybersecurity Advisor (b)(6) and Chief Protective Security (b) (6)

-will provide in-person support at the Region VIII Regional Director and ne Utah State Cyber Center. upport election activities

-Region vin Regional Director and Operations Stan will virtually st apport election activities.
+- Protective Security Advisor (b) (6) Cybersecurity Advisor (b) (6) and Chief Protective Security (b) ractor a.
+Carthingsmithigath housing and the second will provide in-person support at the Utah State Cyber Center. - Region VIII Regional Director and Operations Staff will virtually support election activities.

-7

-(A)

-Y 20

-33

-1

-20

-A

-7

-V3

-DHS-9295002043 08.5 P.2023 upport election activities.
-93